MichaelSchneeberger/statemonad/README.md

 ## Features

 * Pragmatic Monad: Implements the core concepts of a state monad in a way that is practical and relevant for a Python developpers.
-It focus on usability rather than enforcing strict adherence to monadic laws.
+It focus on usability rather than strict adherence to mathematical correctness.
-* Object-Orgiented Design: State monad operations are built using Python classes, favoring an object-oriented approach that works with objects rather than relying on deeply nested functions.
+* Object-Orgiented Design: State monad operations are built using Python classes, favoring an object-oriented approach that prioritizes working with objects rather than deeply nested functions.
 * Type hinting: The implemented type hinting ensures that types are correctly inferred by type checkers like [pyright](https://github.com/microsoft/pyright).

 ## Installation